bitfactory-software/anyxx/index.md

 While a software system grows lager, keeping the edit-compile-run loop short, needs constant smart decisssions.
 The fundamental design principals here are **loose-coupling** and **information hiding**.

-### From "OO style" to "type erasure" runtime dispatch to "type tunneling"
+### From *OO* to *type erasure** to *type tunneling**

 C++'s virtual functions have shown their versaitilty and usefullness for decades.
-But, as the understanding for decomopising software grew, we saw the "OO style" integration of the interface direct into the object as a problem.
+But, as the understanding for decomopising software grews, we see the "OO style" integration of the interface direct into the object as a problem.

 It is now consens, that separation of the interface from the underlying object is the way to go.
 The type gets "erased" from the interface.
 On the contrary, by doing so, we lose this connection, whitch had shown is usefullnes in a countless homongos and succesful software projects.